NPSINGH/SF-Quick-Metadata-Lookup/README.md

 * Users can be searchable.
 * Searching behaviour provided with two searching criteria **Contains** and **Starts With**.
 * App filteration refined with some more iterations.
-* Limit the extension visibility on other salesforce type domaims.
+* Limit the extension visibility on other salesforce type domains.
 * Extension size has been reduced by 40%.

 **Fixes**